 Analysis of selected research reports, theses, and dissertations; planning and conducting research with programs and materials, and bibliography appropriate to the student's major area.
+Prerequisite: EDFO 504, 555, or permission of instructors.

 EDFO 624 Theory and Practice in Moral Development (3)